11/deno-mdx/README.md

 ```

 ### Custom Parsing
 As it is common in programs that parse text, Touchdown creates an intermediate format of the Markdown it parses.
 This intermediate format takes on the structure of an abstract syntax tree.
-This abstract syntax tree was designed to be easily parsable by anyone wanting to more control over the parsing process.
+This abstract syntax tree was designed to be easily parsable by anyone wanting more control over the parsing process.

 ```python3
 from pathlib import Path